akshi8/data_sci_project/README.md

 ## Git push

-* The `cookie_cutter` shell script also creates a mirror of your local data science repo that you just created by pushing it to you `github` repo
+* The `cookie_cutter` shell script also creates a clone of your local data science repo that you just created by pushing it to your `github` space

 * The code has been added to the shell script itself

 =================================================================================
 ### Issues